emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/figures/modelAgnosticPlots.md

 </details>

-    Number of perseverative error outliers (according to original definition) =37 Number of regressive error outliers (according to original definition) =113 Number of win-stay outliers (according to original definition) =65
+    Number of perseverative error outliers (according to the original definition) =37 Number of regressive error outliers (according to the original definition) =113 Number of win-stay outliers (according to the original definition) =65

 ![](modelAgnosticPlots_files/figure-commonmark/cell-7-output-2.jpeg)